 Stephen P. DeNittis is the managing partner of DeNittis Osefchen Prince, P.C.
-An experienced consumer fraud class action litigator and catastrophic personal injury litigator, Mr. DeNittis has recovered millions of dollars for victims of severe injury or corporate fraud in federal and state courts across the country.
+An experienced consumer fraud class action litigator and catastrophic personal injury litigator, Mr. DeNittis and the firm have recovered over $260 million for victims of severe injury or corporate fraud in federal and state courts across the country.
 He currently serves as lead or co-lead counsel in many class actions currently pending in federal and state court.
 Since 1998, Mr. DeNittis has successfully served as lead or co-lead counsel in over one hundred and seventy-five (175) class actions involving consumer fraud, false advertising, food mislabeling, construction defects, wage and hour violations, RESPA violations and mass tort litigation throughout the country.

 Mr. DeNittis’ notable cases include: